BODMAS Rule

 Solution:

-BODMAS means the order of operations for mathematical expressions involving more than one operation.
-It stands for B - Brackets, O - Order of powers, D - Division, M - Multiplication, A - Addition, and S - Subtraction.
+The BODMAS rule refers to the rule that is followed to solve mathematical expressions.
+BODMAS is the order of operations for mathematical expressions that involves more than one operation.
+The acronym of BODMAS stands for B - Brackets, O - Order of powers, D - Division, M - Multiplication, A - Addition, and S - Subtraction.

-In any arithmetic expression, if there are multiple operations used, then we need to solve the terms written in brackets first.
+In any arithmetic expression, if there are multiple operations used, then we need to solve the terms in the order of the BODMAS rule.
+We solve the part written in brackets first.
 After solving the brackets, we carry out the multiplication and division operations, whichever comes first in the expression from left to right.
 Then, we get a simplified expression with only addition and subtraction operations.
 We solve addition and subtraction from left to right and get the final answer.
 This is how BODMAS works.

 Yes, even if there are no brackets, the BODMAS rule is still used.
 We need to solve the other operations in the same order.
 The next step after Brackets (B) is the order of powers or roots, followed by division, multiplication, addition, and then subtraction.

-O in Bodmas stands for Order which basically means simplifying exponents or roots in the expression, if any, before arithmetic operations.
+O in Bodmas stands for Order which means simplifying exponents or roots in the expression, if any, before arithmetic operations.
+In certain countries, 'O' is used to represent 'of' which again means multiplication.

-BODMAS rule can be applied in case of expressions having more than one operator.
-In that case, we simplify brackets first from the innermost bracket to the outermost [{()}], then we evaluate the values of exponents or roots followed by simplifying multiplication and division, and then, at last, perform addition and subtraction operations while moving from left to right.
+BODMAS rule can be applied in case of expressions that have more than one operator.
+In that case, we simplify the brackets first from the innermost bracket to the outermost [{()}], then we evaluate the values of exponents or roots followed by simplifying multiplication and division, and then, at last, perform addition and subtraction operations while moving from left to right.

-Why is Order of Operations Important In Real Life?
+Why is the Order of Operations Important in Real Life?

 The order of operations is a shorthand rule that enables you to follow the right order to solve different parts of a mathematical expression.
 It is a universal rule to solve all mathematical operations to get the correct answer.